-Whilst in Entebbe and/or Kampala before the start of your safari, all valuables should be kept on your body when not locked away.
-At Entebbe Flight Motel there is an office safe which is available to use.
+Whilst in Kampala before the start of your safari, all valuables should be kept on your body when not locked away. t Red Chilli Hideaway, valuables can be kept in the office at your discretion.
 Once you join the truck, valuables can be locked safely away in a safety deposit box, which is kept hidden within the vehicle.